 That day exposed me to something quite different!
 The first stage was the same as usual.
-A gel applied to my cheeks and neck followed by laser 1 that was passed in a gliding motion across my skin.
+A gel applied to my cheeks and neck followed by laser 1 that passed in a gliding motion across my skin.
 A slight tingle was felt but without any pain.
-Change of laser to gun 2 which at first made me jolt as it felt like a very hot surface touching my face, only in a in an energy transfer way.
-It made me flinch each time as the gun flashed and moved across my face.
-I mentioned that is hurt a little.
+Change of laser to gun 2 which at first made me jolt as it felt like a very hot surface touching my skin.
+It made me flinch each time as the gun flashed and moved across my neck.
+I mentioned that is was painful.
 After several flashes the doctor tapped the control panel to alter the settings and began again.
-The discomfort was no less and he tapped the control panel once again and recommenced treatment.
-Nothing had changed and I felt the same level of discomfort again.
-He stopped treatment and suggested that equipment may have malfunctioned.
-No apology made.
-When I walked out of the clinic my face very hot and tingling at a level I had never experienced before.
+The discomfort was no less and he tapped the control panel once again and then began treatment.
+Nothing had changed and I felt the same level of discomfort.
+He stopped treatment and suggested that his equipment may have malfunctioned.
+No apology was offered at that point.
+When I walked out of the clinic my face was very hot and tingling at a level I had never experienced before and very much like severe sunburn.
 I guess due to my need to have my beard growth eliminated, I was prepared to endure such things and accepted this as part of the treatment.
-However, when I arrived home my face was burning and looked at myself in the mirror.
+However, when I arrived home my face was burning.
+I went striaght to a mirror to see if my skin was still red.
 To my horror I had burn marks to my neck and cheeks.
-I took photos on my phone and sent them immediately to the doctor treating me informing him that I was very unhappy with the treatment that day.
-He replied by the end of that day sending me a prescription for items from the pharmacy.
-He said that I had second degree burns but it was not serious.
-My daughter arrived that day for a short but important visit to see me.
+I took photos on my phone and sent them immediately to the doctor informing him that I was very unhappy with the treatment that day.
+He replied by the end of that day and sent me a prescription for several items to obtain from pharmacy.
+I was told that I had second degree burns but he considered that it was not serious.
+My daughter’s flight arrived that day for a short but important visit to see me.
 Nothing was going to spoil that visit and I did not create a fuss about the issue and applied foundation to cover the marks before collecting her from the airport.

-Later I received a call from the doctor to inform me that he would visit me to assess the seriousness of the burns and arrived the next day.
-Again I was told that they were not serious, but they were to me.
+Later I received a call from the doctor to inform me that he would visit me to assess the seriousness of the burns although he had already told me it was not serious.
+He arrived the next day.
+Again I was told that they were not serious, but they were to me and for him to drive a 3 hour round trip to tell me.
 I don’t recall facial burns being discussed in the first meeting or included in the treatment.

 Shortly after I received some very sad news that took my thoughts away from personal issues.
 A very sweet old English couple with a theatrical background came into my life about a year ago.
-Earlier this year I was asked to help them with a computer issue and have gradually got to known them better since and consider them as friends.
-John called one morning to tell me that Joan had contracted pneumonia and had been admitted to hospital.
+Earlier this year I was asked to help them with a computer issue.
+I have since gradually got to know them better since and consider them as friends.
+John called one morning to tell me that Joan had contracted pneumonia with a secondary infection and had been admitted to hospital.
 I made several visits with him to hospital and happy that I got to see them together again even if for a short while.
 She was seriously ill and sadly died this month.
 John her loving husband of many years slipped into a sadness that overcomes many upon the loss a loved one.
 He took it badly.
 I did my best to support him during Joan’s last days and have continued to do so since her death.
-You cannot fail to be touch by such events yourself and it has taken it’s toll on me too as well has the cat and dog who miss Joan so much.
+You cannot fail to be touched by such events yourself and has taken it’s toll on me too.
+His the cat and dog too who miss Joan so much.
 Life can appear to be cruel at times, but death waits for us all and is one of the certainties in our exsitence on this earth.

 I was sad not to attend her funeral due to an important appointment for me with a cardiologist at the same time that day.
 Prescription of hormone treatment depends on the results of tests and health risks.
 It was a brief consultation which requires that I return in December for a fitness test.
 I have to take that as hopeful as he did not dismiss the possibility immediately.
 My daily exercise routine has just been red flagged and needs to be focussed on now.
 Yoga classes resume next week and I am looking forward to being back into my routine.
 I guess I am a creature of habit, like so many we feel more comfortable when life has more certainties ahead.